REDUCE I REUSE I RECYCLE

-Derivan's mission statement has been kept very simple so as to be easily understood and adhered to.
-We are very conscious of our environmental footprint, and plan our actions around a simple but effective creed:
+Derivan's mission statement has been easy to understand and adhere to.
+We are very conscious of our environmental footprint and plan our actions around a simple but effective creed:

 Mission statement extract: